Summer Conservative Selection

 For details on the Conservative Fund's single asset class funds, see the relevant commentary.

 We actively manage the fund’s foreign currency exposures and hedge the international fixed interest segment of the fund.
-The New Zealand dollar fell 4.93% against the US dollar and 1.08% against the Australian dollar.
+The New Zealand dollar rose 3.21% against the US dollar and fell -1.68% against the Australian dollar.

 What happened in the markets you invest in?